Michael McCarthy convicted of murder in 2-year-old Bella Bond's death

 The trial lasted about three weeks.
 During closing statements, prosecutors said that the path that led to the courtroom was the devastating world of heroin addiction that had plagued the lives of McCarthy, Rachelle Bond, and those around them.

-"It's primarily heroin that led us all here," Suffolk County Assistant District Attorney David Deakin said in closing statements.
+"It's primarily heroin that led us all here," Suffolk County Assistant District Attorney David Deakin said in closing arguments.